hlship/threaded-conversation/README.md

 ```
   {:github "hlship/threaded-conversation"
-   :version "v0.5"
+   :version "v0.6"
    :path "lib/tc.dg"}
 ```

-... or just copy `lib/tc.dg` from this respository into your workspace.
+... or just copy `lib/tc.dg` from this repository into your workspace.

+Debugging commands and support are now in a secondary library, `lib/tcdebug.dg`.

 # Dialog Version